zsteinkamp/m4l-zs-AutomationMath/README.md

 You can add, subtract, multiply, and divide two input signals.
 From there, you can invert, scale, and shift the resulting signal and map it to any other parameter.

+Here is an image AutomationMath multiplying the signals of an LFO (mapped to Input A) and a Shaper (mapped to Input B).
 ![How it Looks](images/device.png)

 ## Installation